na-na-hi/renget/archive/HOTW-HeliChart.md

 **Ricky W. Booth**
 "He's a kinda radio celebrity, I reckon.
 Chatterbox on the airwaves.
 He never did get back to me about that old tech he scrounged... must've found a proper buyer.
 Shame."
 **Hannah Ossus**
-"Heheh, oh, well, you know how it is."
+"Heheh, oh, well, you know how it is.
+I'd like to know her better.
+A lot better."
 **Karnak**
 "Another radio fella.
 I like the tunes but I have to pretend the talky bits are fiction to take it.
-Surprisin' that they're tryin' to start a war in public and no one's doin' anythin' about it.
+Surprisin' that they're tryin' t' start a war in public and no one's doin' anythin' about it.
 Well, I guess I'm not either.
 Could it be everyone just thinks it ain't their fight and waits until the next song?"
+**Queen Bee**
+"I recognize the description but not the name.
+If it's the same woman, then my advice is don't smoke what she hands you and don't believe what she tells you. ...Heartbreaker and stone cold killer.
+An' if anyone asks, y'didn' hear none a'this from me." ˢʰᵉ ᵗᵃˢᵗᵉˢ ˡᶦᵏᵉ ᵃ ᵇᵃᵗᵗᵉʳʸ
+**Victor**
+"Oh, sure, I've seen him rollin' around.
+Always seems to have some kinda silly project or other.
+One time I saw him goin' th'other way with some dirty body, barely breathin', head wound leakin' mud.
+The body, not Victor.
+Bet you couldn't plug a hole in that boy with anythin' less than'a Ay Em Rifle and you'd still catch a rocket for yer trouble.
+Hey, between you 'n me?
+Oh-too don't like him.
+Says he's got *new world* comin' off him.
+Jus' keep it in mind."
 _____

 **Sasha the Snake**